gnubodhi/boringOS/FAQ.md

 Why MIT?
 Well, ChatGPT gave me the code freely to use as I please, so MIT felt like a natural fit.
 I wanted others to have the same freedom with boringOS — use it, modify it, share it, no strings attached (other than a nod to the ethics doc and a bit of credit where it’s due).

+Q: This project includes external package installers.
+Should I trust you?
+A: Only if you’re comfortable with the risks!
+If you don’t trust me to provide packages, you definitely shouldn’t make this script executable or run it.